Cervator/KubicArk/README.md

 ## Instructions

 Apply the resources to a target Kubernetes cluster with some attention paid to order (config maps and storage before the deployment).
-Consider using the `apply-server.sh` and `delete.sh` scripts
+Consider using the `apply-server.sh` and `delete.sh` scripts which will work against an `ark` namespace

 * `apply-server.sh gen1` would create the Genesis Part 1 server (and any missing global resources)
 * `apply.server.sh valg` would likewise create Valguero